andyp1xe1/network_programming_labs/packages/lab3/docs/GODOC.md

 - mutex protects concurrent access to the board state
 ```

-**Representation Invariant:**
+**Representation Invariant (verified by checkRep):**
 - cards is a rectangular 2D array (all rows have same length)
-- `cards[r][c]` is nil iff there is no card at position (r,c)
+- filename is not empty
 - For each player in players:
+  - A player controls at most 2 cards at any time
   - All positions in ControlledPos are valid board positions
   - All positions in ControlledPos have non-nil cards that are face-up
+  - No two players control the same position

+**Additional Logical Invariants (not programmatically checked):**
 - All positions in PreviousCards are valid board positions from completed moves
 - CardsMatched is true iff PreviousCards contains matching card contents
-  - If Waiting is true, WaitingPos is a valid position with a face-up card controlled by another player
-  - No card is controlled by more than one player
-  - A player controls at most 2 cards at any time
-  - PreviousCards contains at most 2 positions from the most recent completed move
+- Cards may have empty content (allowed via ReplaceCard operations)

 **Safety from Rep Exposure:**
 - cards array is never returned directly; only copies of card contents are returned